cormullion/PhilipsHue.jl/README.md

     Registration successful
     true

-B now represents your bridge.
+B now represents your bridge, and most of the functions require this as the first argument.

 ## Setting light parameters